uptonking/note4yaoo/lib-db-pouchdb-community-couchdb.md

   - Seller.id, Review.id won't be used as extensively, you can then go for UUIDs.
   - But Ids can be used creatively for filtering or sorting prod-{yyyy-mm-dd}-iphone13, if that's your use case, you should forget about the id length.
 Id length matters mostly for disk usage in indexes.

+- con: Please correct me if i'm wrong, but i think the syncing feature makes it impossible to validate and/or process data from clients on the server side.

 - ## 🆚️ [CouchDB vs. MongoDB | Hacker News_201706](https://news.ycombinator.com/item?id=14564248)
 - The article is strangely outdated on the CouchDB side
   - It fails to mention that CouchDB now has Mango, which is a MongoDB-compatible query language.